-Eligibility requirements include: being a junior or senior majoring in television and film, being enrolled at an accredited 4-year college or university, and having an interest in a career related to television or film.
+The organization requires a few eligibility criteria.
+Only junior or seniors majoring in television and film can apply.
+Additionally, students are enrolled in an accredited 4-year college or university, and show interest in a career related to film or television.

-This opportunity is not to be missed.
-For the serious and passionate filmmaker the Academy Awards (yes, the Oscars) hosts a contest and judges film entries from all around the country in a variety of categories—Animation, Documentary, Narrative, and Alternative.
+Don’t miss this opportunity.
+For the serious and passionate filmmaker, the Academy Awards (yes, the Oscars) hosts a contest and judges film entries from all around the country in a variety of categories—Animation, Documentary, Narrative, and Alternative.

-There are quite a few rules regarding the content and entry submissions, so be sure to visit their site and read carefully.
+The program has quite a few rules regarding the content and entry submissions.
+Visit their site and read the rules carefully.
 Other eligibility requirements include: attending an accredited degree-granting college or university, entries must have been made for a school assignment (not a hired film), no longer than 40 minutes, and must be in English or subtitled in English.

-The WIF Scholarships are dedicated to funding women students in a variety of film-related fields.
-From cinematography, to writing, to directing.
+The WIF Scholarships fund women students in a variety of film-related fields.
+For example, cinematography, writing, directing, and more.
 The scholarships available often correlate to a specific school, so be sure to read requirements carefully.

-Requirements change scholarship to scholarship, but overall requirements include student entrants being women studying filmmaking.
+The requirements change scholarship to scholarship.
+Look on their site to make sure you meet the eligibility criteria.
+But overall requirements include student entrants being women studying filmmaking.